NRWB/QuickMem/README.md

 Documentation depicting the source code of the project.
 This information provides code doc that has enough information.
 More information under the doc/out/ folder path.

 ## Project Setup / Install
+Move the public_html to the root web directory.